As you might expect, we love Scotland, and we’re sure you will too.

 Whether it’s mountain climbing, history dating back to the Stone Age, golfing on the world’s original courses, fishing for salmon, dancing a ceilidh, or sampling the world’s finest whiskies, there’s something here for you.

 To help you with your tour planning, we propose the broad itineraries on the map below.
 The time estimates allow for steady progress, giving scope to get a good flavour of each area.
-The Central Highlands forms the principle basic tour – starting and finishing in Edinburgh – and the other loops can be added and linked as desired and as your time allows.
+The Central Highlands forms the principle basic tour – starting and finishing in Edinburgh (near our base in Peebles) – and the other loops can be added and linked as desired and as your time allows.

-But don’t feel any need to follow these plans rigidly: mix it up, and go where your whim takes you.
-Scotland is a relatively small country, and you could see a large part of it in a fortnight.
-Though that’s not to suggest you’ll know all about Scotland in that time.
-That takes much, much longer!
+But don’t feel any need to follow these plans rigidly: mix it up and go where your whim takes you.
+Scotland is a relatively small country, and you could see a large part of it in a fortnight, though travel on many of the roads can be very slow.
+That’s not to suggest you’ll know all about Scotland in that time, which takes much, much longer!

 Below are some answers to questions that we are frequently asked about Scotland, and camping alone in it’s beautiful wilderness.

-- Scotland looks it’s best when the weather is at it’s worst.
+2. Scotland looks it’s best when the weather is at its worst.

 Our busiest period is the peak tourist months of July and August, when demand for our vehicles is extremely high.
 But we particularly recommend the spring and autumn months of April, May, June, September and October.
 In spring the days are getting longer and the midges (see below) have yet to emerge, whilst in autumn you can enjoy the fantastic colours of the trees and beautiful evening sunsets.
 And you’re even more likely to have the place to yourself.